 - Check your hardware.
 For the proctored session, you will have to install the software that will allow the proctor to monitor your machine.
 Make sure you will be able to run this software, also make sure you have a webcam and microphone as they will have to remain turned on during the whole exam.
 You can find more rules on taking the exam remotely on the official page.

 - Make sure there is nothing in your room that is banned according to the exam taking rules.
-You can’t use external screens, there should be no additonal devices, no secrets iPads on the walls.
+You can’t use external screens, there should be no additional devices, no secrets iPads on the walls.
 And again, refer to the official website for the complete list of rules.
 You will be asked to rotate your camera and show your room, so make sure you got the room ready so that you won’t have to get stressed if proctor asks to remove this or that from the room.

 - If you will be taking the exam from home – warn your family that you will be taking an exam during specific time.
 There is nothing worse than getting the exam suspend after someone walks in the room.